There's a new Twitter in town, with a brand new two-column interface and inline media such as photos and videos.

 It looks a bit Facebook-y, but that doesn't mean Twitter's trying to take some of the social media giant's market.
 Like Facebook, it's going after Google

 Google made its money by solving a problem: finding things on the internet.
-Google does a brilliant job when you know what you're looking for, but increasingly we use the internet when we
+Google does a brilliant job when you know what you're looking for, but increasingly we use the internet when we don't know what we're looking for.

 We go on Facebook, Twitter and so on to find interesting or amusing things from the latest viral videos to news articles or anything else that's caught people's attention.